BI-DS/GRA4157/README.md

 **Part 2**

-- Working with the pandas library
+- Working with the pandas library.
-- Reading data from websites
+- Reading data from websites.
-- Data visualisation
+- Data visualisation.

 **Part 3**